Feyerabend/vm/debug/README.md

 ![Line editor](../assets/images/ed2.png)

-### Line editor with logger: ed2.py
+### Line editor with logger

 The second editor 'ed2.py' have a built in logger.
 Otherwise it is almost the same as 'ed.py'.
-There are always room for improvement, but cut off with regards to pegagogical values.
+There are always room for improvement, but cut off with regards to pegagogical values.[^flawed]

+[^flawed]: The logs are significantly flawed and redundant.
+The log file can grow immensely in proportion to the files they track.
+For example, a saved file is fully represented in the log file both when it is loaded and saved.

 Futher it includes a built-in logger, which distinguishes it from 'ed.py'.
 Despite this improvement, the functionality remains largely similar to the previous version.
 The 'log.txt' is hardcoded for every text that runs through the editor.
-(This could be made more dynamic as an option at the command line, e.g. connecting a log to only one text file.)

-Logs are custom-built and may vary in format.
-They can appear as follows:
+Logs are usually custom-built and may vary in format.
+Here they appear as follows:

 ```log
 2024-07-26 19:57:36 | LOAD | NAME = trad.txt